 This is not foolproof.
 What you are looking for is a person’s ability to handle ambiguity.
 Taking what they know & understand to synthesize a plan.

 Work Complexity itself cannot be modeled or simplified – then it would not be complexity.

 Figure out what is needed & what success looks like in the role; only then can you ask the proper questions to find the person to fill that role.

 Too many organizations & managers get it wrong.
-They look for the person, assuming that they will “fit into” the role or, even worse, that they have the “potential to grow into the role.”
+They look for the person, assuming they will “fit into” the role or, even worse, have the “potential to grow into the role.”